Steellow/dorg/README.md

 # DORG

 Dorg stands for Downloads Organizer.
 Simple but effective script to organize your Downloads folder.
+Dorg makes own folder for each filetype.

 - Edit your username on both files
 - Install inotify-tools